ganelson/inform-evolution/proposals/0004-using-data-files-in-blorbs.md

-# (IE-4) Providing access to binary file resources in blorb files
+# (IE-0004) Access to data files embedded in blorbs

 ## Motive